-Conversational AI today is probably the closest technology has come to mimicking human interactions.
+Conversational AI (artificial intelligence) today is probably the closest technology has come to mimicking human interactions.

 That’s one of the reasons this tech has grown in popularity — and for customer experience in particular.
 In a world where businesses try to engage their customers on a personal level across digital touchpoints, virtual assistants and AI tools make effective (and cost-efficient) allies.

-But, the workings of AI are often complex.
+But, the workings of artificial intelligence are often complex.
 If you want to know more about this technology, start here; our beginner’s guide will cover these essential aspects of conversational AI:

 Let’s dive in.